Who we are

 The reporting of the data must come from a trusted market source, such as a broker or a trader, that has been vetted and approved by Quantum.

-Quantum provides assessments that are comparable with the leading benchmarks.
+Quantum provides price assessments that are comparable with the leading benchmarks.

 The majority of oil commodity product prices will reflect value between 4.29pm and 4.30pm in Singapore for Asian assessments, and also 4.29pm and 4.30pm in London for European prices.